 Visitors reach the headquarters complex via the stairway the Japanese constructed in 1944.

 After descending to the headquarters level, signs lead visitors on a circular path through the tunnels and rooms.
-Except for new lighting and railings, the complex is unaltered.
+Except for new lighting and railings, the structure of the complex is unaltered.
+Other than Adm.
+Ota’s command center, the tunnels and rooms are empty.

 It doesn’t look like there is enough space for 4,000 to 5,000 troops.
 It is reported that room was so scarce, sailors slept while standing.